A correction may be in store for Arbutus Biopharma Corporation (NASDAQ:ABUS) shares? - The Dwinnex

-As of close of business last night, Arbutus Biopharma Corporation’s stock clocked out at $2.83, down -4.07% from its previous closing price of $2.95.
-In other words, the price has decreased by -$0.1200 from its previous closing price.
-On the day, 677326 shares were traded.
-ABUS stock price reached its highest trading level at $2.9600 during the session, while it also had its lowest trading level at $2.8150.
+As of close of business last night, Arbutus Biopharma Corporation’s stock clocked out at $3.03, up 2.36% from its previous closing price of $2.96.
+In other words, the price has increased by $+0.0700 from its previous closing price.
+On the day, 1955730 shares were traded.
+ABUS stock price reached its highest trading level at $3.0800 during the session, while it also had its lowest trading level at $2.9700.

 Sponsored